Close Menu

 Interest rates on checking accounts are usually lower than on savings accounts, but some interest-bearing checking options do exist.
 These accounts may require higher minimum balances or specific monthly activities to earn the increased rate.
 It’s important to compare annual percentage yields (APYs) and the conditions required to receive them.

 Savings accounts may limit the number of convenient withdrawals per month due to federal regulations or bank policies.
-While these limits have been relaxed in recent years, transferring large amounts out of savings regularly can still trigger fees or a change in account terms.
+While these limits have been relaxed in recent years, regularly transferring large amounts from savings can still trigger fees or changes to account terms.
 Checking accounts, by contrast, are optimized for frequent, unrestricted transactions.

 Exploring Various Types of Checking Accounts